eclipse-che/blog/_posts/2021-06-23-devfile-v2-and-ide-plugins.md

 Sometimes it may not be possible to add the `.vscode/extensions.json` or the `.che/che-theia-plugins.yaml` files inside the repository.

-Inlining the content of these files in the `devfile.yaml` file is somehow possible using the following syntax of the devfile:
+Inlining the content of these files in the `devfile.yaml` file is somehow possible using the following syntax of the Devfile:
 ```yaml
 schemaVersion: 2.1.0
 metadata: